Juguang, Lienchiang: Electricity supply

 The township is powered up by Xiju Power Plant located in Xiju Island and Dongju Power Plant located in Dongju Island.
 Due to the changes in electricity needs, both islands were interconnected by submarine power cable since 2000.

 Water supply

 Previously, water supply had been scarce in Xiju Island despite having water wells drilled around the island by the residents.
-Later the military built a dam and formed the Ledaoao Reservoir for the water needs of residents, defense and irrigation.
+Later the military built a dam and formed the Ledao'ao Reservoir for the water needs of residents, defense and irrigation.

 Tourism

 The 19.5-metre (54-step) Dongquan Lighthouse on northern Dongjyu, made during the late Qing dynasty with granite.
 The guiding light is in the shape of a clam and can reach 16.7 nmi.
 Dongju Lighthouse is a second-level national historic building.
 In front of the lighthouse, there used to be four mist-cannon for signaling, but has now been removed and placed in Matsu Folk Culture Museum.

 The 42-character Dapu Inscription, in Dapu Seaport of Dongju, was made during the Wanli era of the Ming dynasty, concerning the capture of pirates alive.
 Remembering-the-Past Pavilion (懷古亭 Huaigu Ting) was constructed in 1966 sheltering the stone.

 In the sea south of the Sijyu, there is Snake Mountain (蛇山).
 The main island has a small Green-sail Seaport (青帆港), two water reservoirs and a middle-elementary school, but are not major tourist attractions.

 It also features the Mysterious Little Bay.